 Please note that we normally have more applicants than roles available.
 If you are not chosen for the role you applied for, please feel free to apply for our next round of volunteer recruitment.
 We will also give you guidance about searching for volunteer roles in other refugee sector organisations.

-Once you have been matched to a suitable role, we will invite you to attend a volunteer induction online.
+Once you have been matched to a suitable role, we will invite you to attend a volunteer induction session.
 This will include an overview of our organisation and our main policies and procedures.
 We will also complete some paperwork to formally register you as a volunteer with Scottish Refugee Council.

-Our volunteer development coordinators will tell you about your volunteer induction and training days as soon as possible, and your start days will be organised directly by your team leaders.
+Our Volunteer Development Coordinators will tell you about your volunteer induction and training days as soon as possible, and your start days will be organised directly by your team leaders.